 One of the biggest challenges when running a startup is managing your money.
-While you obviously need to invest in your business to grow it, it’s not smart to just throw money around without really understanding how that money is going to help your startup grow.
+While you need to invest in your business to grow it, it’s not smart to throw money around without understanding how that money will help your startup grow.

-Improper cash flow management is one of the main reasons why small businesses fail, which is why you need to spend some time learning how to do it right.
+Improper cash flow management is one of the main reasons small businesses fail, so you need to learn how to do it right.

 Intrinsic to any strategy designed to manage business expenses are going to be cost reductions.
 But reducing costs doesn’t mean slowing growth.

-If done properly, cost reduction can help make your business become leaner and more adaptable, and provide you with more capital to fuel growth by funding what works.
+If done properly, cost reduction can help make your business leaner and more adaptable and provide you with more capital to fuel growth by funding what works.

-Here are seven ways you can cut costs and help your company grow more quickly.
+Here are seven ways to cut costs and help your company grow quickly.

 1. Automate

 We live in an age where technology can do almost anything for us.
-And it can almost always do it better and more efficiently, which is why automation is a great way for you to not only cut some of the costs associated with running your business but also help it grow.
+It can almost always do it better and more efficiently, which is why automation is a great way for you not only to cut some of the costs associated with running your business but also to help it grow.

 Some examples of automation include: